jhonnovax/Cryptoplace/README.md

 <h2>About the project</h2>

-<p><b>Criyptoplace</b> is a website to search for information about various cryptocurrencies in real-time.
+<p><b>Criyptoplace</b> is a web app to search for information about various cryptocurrencies in real-time.
 The application is connected to the Coingecko API, provided info about prices and market trends.<br/>

 👉 Live Demo: <a href='https://cryptoplace-jhonnovax.vercel.app/' target="_blank">Cryptoplace</a>